purduesigbots/pros-docs/v5/api/c/motors.rst

 ============ ===============================================================
- port         The V5 port number from 1-21 position     The absolute position to move to in the motor's encoder units velocity     The maximum allowable velocity for the movement
+ port         The V5 port number from 1-21 position     The absolute position to move to in the motor's encoder units velocity     The maximum allowable velocity for the movement in RPM
 ============ ===============================================================

 **Returns:** ``1`` if the operation was successful or ``PROS_ERR`` if the operation failed,